Go back

 The Marketer’s Job

-Is to get a reaction— positive or negative.
+To get a reaction— positive or negative.

 Liquid Death sells water in a can.
 This is a stupidly saturated market.

-If they tested an idea whose central point of view was “we have more minerals than the other guys” it would have made close to 0 impact.
+If they tested an idea whose central point of view was “we have more minerals than the other guys,” it would have made close to 0 impact.
 So, they did this:

 It’s undeniable that this idea has a unique point of view.
 In fact, even within the Liquid Death brand, this idea is radically different from anything else they’ve run.